haikwqeenDup/SAFE-PP/README.md

 ## Categorical Features (12 Attributes)
-- Soil pollution grade of classification unit
+- Soil pollution grade of classification unit  (3 types of values)
-- Soil layer thickness of classification unit
+- Soil layer thickness of classification unit  (3 types of values)
-- Soil texture of classification unit
+- Soil texture of classification unit  (3 types of values)
-- Soil pollution grade of expanded classification unit
+- Soil pollution grade of expanded classification unit  (3 types of values)
-- Soil layer thickness of expanded classification unit
+- Soil layer thickness of expanded classification unit  (3 types of values)
-- Soil texture of expanded classification unit
+- Soil texture of expanded classification unit  (3 types of values)
-- Whether the slope is above 2°
+- Whether the slope is above 2°  (2 types of values)
-- Whether the slope is above 6°
+- Whether the slope is above 6°  (2 types of values)
-- Whether the slope is above 15°
+- Whether the slope is above 15°  (2 types of values)
-- Main functional area
+- Main functional area  (4 types of values)
-- Drinking water protection area grade
+- Drinking water protection area grade  (3 types of values)
-- (Additional categorical attributes as applicable)

 ## Numerical Features (56 Attributes)